mmcloughlin/arrival-oopsla25-artifact/README.md

 60 seconds (`-t 60`).

 This command will take a while to run.
 More cores will help, since Arrival processes expansions in parallel.
-On the x86 machines we tested, this took between 10 and 60 minutes.
+On the x86 machines we tested (up to 24 cores), this took between 10 and 60 minutes.

 While this is running you should see log output as it processes expansions, for
 example: